Vancouver's City Manager shrugs off criticism of costs for private staff parties

 When asked about staff's concern over her micromanaging style, Ballem responded "tough, eh?" to columnist Allen Garr.
 Then there were concerns about Ballem landing work with the now defunct eHealth Ontario at $3000 per day, before cutting off the contract to begin work at Vancouver City Hall.
 Ballem defended receiving $34,000 for just under 2 weeks work.

 Now there are the recent dismissive comments by the City Manager regarding another $34,000 of taxpayer dollars (and untold staff time) to orchestrate a private party for up to 9000 members of Vancouver's civil service.
-Ballem told GlobalTV reporter that the money was "just a drop in the bucket".
+Ballem told GlobalTV reporter that the money was "just a d

 If anyone else in government made a statement like that, they would be eviscerated by the media and the public.
 If a government minister anywhere, or a city councillor or mayor, or a public official said $34,000 is "just a drop in the bucket" anywhere else, we somehow think that it would grab a little more attention.